BrendaMichelle/mod-1-discussion-questions-active-record/README.md

 3. What happens if none of the parameters match? (i.e. what if `Tweet.find(5)` can't find that tweet?
 How about `Tweet.find_by(id: 6)`?

-## Part Two - Name that SQL!
+## [OPTIONAL] Part Two - Name that SQL!

 Pretend that you have a `tweets` table with two columns - `message` and `user_id`.
-Given the code below, write in a notebook or on a whiteboard what SQL statements will fire when the following methods are called?
+Given the code below, write in a notebook or on a whiteboard what SQL statements will fire when the following methods are called.
+You may also research online or clone the ActiveRecord lecture (which has SQL logging enabled) and try these methods out on the `Driver` in the `rake console`to see what SQL ie executed.

 ```
 class Tweet < ActiveRecord::Base